Frequently Asked Questions

-Beginning on October 15, 2018 all inspection cancellations must be requested no later than 4 p.m. the previous business day before an inspection is to be performed.
+Beginning July 1, 2022 all inspection cancellations must be completed on your Brunswick County Permit Portal account no later than 2 p.m. the previous business day before an inspection is to be performed.
 Inspections not canceled in accordance with this policy will be inspected and charged a $75 reinspection fee.

 PLEASE NOTE: If you schedule an inspection and the project is not ready for inspection, you may be charged a reinspection fee.